Project Controls

 Project Control Standards

-These PC standards are a directional guide that would apply to projects that are being managed through the capex stage gate project development process.
-Aarasab NL is an early practitioner of this process which is illustrated by the example above of a typical project development arrow.
+Aarasab NL applies project control (PC) standards as a directional guide for projects managed through the capex stage gate development process.
+As an early practitioner of this methodology, Aarasab NL integrates a structured approach illustrated in a typical project development framework.

 Stage 1